huaweicloud/terraform-provider-huaweicloud/docs/data-sources/networking_port.md

 # huaweicloud_networking_port

 Use this data source to get the ID of an available HuaweiCloud port.
-This is an alternative to `huaweicloud_networking_port_v2`

 ## Example Usage